-Some of the best spots to celebrate the winter solstice is where there is the least light, the lowest temperature, and the most snow.
-If you are in the US, you may go up to Canada or Maine, Minnesota or Wyoming, but if you happen to travel around Europe in winter, there are some must-visits for tapping into the winter wonderland.
+Some of the best spots to celebrate the winter solstice are where there is the least light, the lowest temperature, and the most snow.
+If you are in the US, you may go up to Canada or Maine, Minnesota, or Wyoming, but if you happen to travel around Europe in winter, there are some must-visits for tapping into the winter wonderland.
 So hold tight, because we are going on a sleigh ride all around Europe.

 European Destinations: The French Alps

 French are famous for their fashion mecca Paris, their patisserie, and champagne.
 But did you know that the French Alps is one of the best spots to dive into winter activities?
 Val d’Isère near Tignes might be just your next place to go if you have a soft spot for large ski resorts and prefer many ski tracks of different experience levels.
 From black to red, to a large network of blue tracks, the remote valley captures what’s beautiful about French Alps, namely the diversity and extensive choice for everyone, both snowboarders and skiers.
 If you are just starting out, yet want some glitz and sparkle, then Courchevel is the place to be.
 Multi-million properties and high-class are the specials for this luxurious ski resort, and why not?
 Winter is always fun, and more so if you have a dollar to spare.

 If you seek to catch the glimpse of nature and truly white winter, then Finland is one of the best European destinations to experience just that.
 They even have Santa Claus living just behind the polar circle!
 And if you go high enough to the very Northern areas of Finland, you will surely see all the colors of Northern Lights.